 Earned All-County and All-Conference honors as a senior defensive end at Laurel Highlands High School; also played tight end ... played for head coach Jack Buehner ... also starred on the school's basketball team, earning Class AAA All-State honors as a junior and senior.

-Kaleb Jeffrey Ramsey, born June 20, 1989 ... enrolled in the College of Arts & Sciences ...
+Kaleb Jeffrey Ramsey, born June 20, 1989 ... earned a bachelor's degree in sociology in May 2012 ... is pursuing a master's degree in criminal justice from the Woods College of Advancing Studies ...
 Kaleb is the youngest of Yvonne and Jeff Ramsey's four children.

 Draft Scout Player News